Skip to content

 memory_used_memory_lua Bytes Number of bytes used by the Lua engine

-memory_used_memory_rss Bytes Number of bytes that Redis allocated as seen by the operating system (a.k.a resident set size).
-This is the number reported by tools such as top(1) and ps(1)
+memory_used_memory_rss Bytes Number of bytes that Redis allocated as seen by the operating system (resident set size)

 persistance_aof_current_rewrite_time_sec Seconds Duration of the on-going AOF rewrite operation if any

-persistance_aof_rewrite_in_progress Number Flag indicating a AOF rewrite operation is on-going
+persistance_aof_rewrite_in_progress Number Flag indicating an AOF rewrite operation is on-going

 persistance_loading Number Flag indicating if the load of a dump file is on-going